arseniizar/model-manager/README.md

     ```sh
     ./start-dev.sh
     ```
-This will handle starting the Docker container, building the project, and launching both the backend server and the UI client.
+    This script will handle starting Minikube, building the Docker image, deploying all components to Kubernetes, and launching the UI.

 ## API Endpoints

+The backend provides a RESTful API for managing simulations, scripts, and results.

+### Simulations

-- `POST /api/simulations/run`: Submits a new simulation for execution.
+- `POST /api/simulations/run`: Submits a new simulation task to a Kafka topic for asynchronous execution.
+Returns immediately with a `QUEUED` status.
-- `GET /api/simulations/runs`: Returns a list of all completed simulation runs.
+- `GET /api/simulations/runs`: Returns a list of all simulation runs.
-- `GET /api/simulations/{runId}/results`: Returns the detailed results for a specific simulation run.
+- `GET /api/simulations/{runId}/results`: Returns the detailed time-series results for a specific simulation run.

+### Storage (Scripts & Results)

+- `POST /api/storage/scripts`: Creates a new script in the database.
+- `GET /api/storage/scripts`: Returns a list of all saved scripts (metadata only).
+- `GET /api/storage/scripts/{id}`: Retrieves a specific script by ID, including its full content.
+- `POST /api/storage/results`: Saves a new result to the database.
+- `GET /api/storage/results`: Returns a list of all saved results (metadata only).
+- `GET /api/storage/results/{id}`: Retrieves a specific result by ID, including its full content.